-As competition in the mining sector intensities, an increasing number of businesses are seeking new approaches to making sites more efficient, improving staff safety, and gaining an edge over industry rivals.
+As competition in the mining sector intensifies, an increasing number of businesses are seeking new approaches to making sites more efficient, improving staff safety, and gaining an edge over industry rivals.
 And, according to a recent study by market research specialist Vanson Bourne, the majority believe that Internet of Things (IoT) is the way to achieve this.

 The research found that 70% of respondents from 100 large mining companies around the world believe that IoT would give them a significant edge against competitors, with 41% suggesting it would increase business process automation, and almost half claiming IoT could be used to identify cost saving opportunities.